Restrictions of mixed Hodge modules using generalized V-filtrations: Generalized V-filtrations

-We have an identification of the relative differential operators with the Rees ring of $\cD_T$ for the ${}^L V$-filtration.
+We have the following identification of the relative differential operators with the Rees ring of $\cD_T$ for the ${}^L V$-filtration.
 As relative differential operator rings are Noetherian, this proves the first claim of \lemmaref{lem-ArtinRees}.

 \begin{lem} We have a filtered isomorphism of rings

 Hence, we also have an isomorphism